IDeaS Chief Evangelist Klaus Kohlmayr on joining HTNG’s Vendor Consulting Council.

-This month marks my first attendance as a member of the Vendor Advisory Council for Hospitality Technology Next Generation (HTNG).
+This month marks my first attendance as a member of the Vendor Consulting Council for Hospitality Technology Next Generation (HTNG).
 I am excited to join a number of recognized industry experts and thought leaders to represent the hotel technology community and provide guidance to HTNG’s Board of Governors.

 As the premier technology solutions association in the hospitality industry, HTNG is a self-funded, nonprofit organization with members from hospitality companies, technology vendors, consultants, media and academic experts.
 HTNG’s members participate in focused workgroups to bring to market open solution sets addressing specific business problems.